kkxix/workforce_map_demo/README.md

 TODO: below modal title , link to state government workforce department
         - link to governor's workforce initiatives

+Stats:
-Checkboxes :
+    - Overview numbers for yeses for each category Checkboxes :
+    ###State WIOA Five-Year Workforce plan (all states submitted in 2020)
-    - Addresses need for digital skills in state WIOA workforce plan?
+        - Addresses need for digital skills ?
+AN
-        - what was said (notes)
+        - Identifies digital skill needs in labor market ?
+ID
+        - Has technology-related apprenticeship program planned or in place?
+HT
+        - Spotlights digital skills training for specific populations?
+SD
+                - veteran ?
+VP
+                - prison population?
+PP
+                - differently abled ?
+DA
+                - other ?

+    ###Other
         - Stimulus funds prioritizes digital skills ?
-    - Official apprenticeship program ?
-N/A for now
+SF
-    - Existing onling skilling tool offered by State ?
+        - Existing online skilling tool offered and promoted by State ?
+EO
-    - Direct mention of Microsoft?
-    - Spotlights veteran or prison population?
-    - Projected state job growth ? ( should this be Y/N ?)
         - Plan for addressing digital divide (broadband) ?
+PF
+        - Digital skilling mentioned in State of State?
+DS
+        - Has Microsoft partnerships?
+HM
+                - IT academy IA
+                - SKillful Grant SG
+                - Aprentee AP
+                - other ?

+World
+    - Has in place a robust workforce training system ?
+    - Has plans for restructuring current workforce training system?
+    - What percent of GDP spent on workforce training system?